ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

     -   `origin` - represents the origin coordinates of the dies grid for rendering the wafer map.
 Leaving the value `undefined` will set the value to the minimum corner of the bounding box of the dies coordinates.
 It will be an object of the type `PointCoordinates` with the following attributes:
         -   x: number
         -   y: number
-    -   `rows` - represents the number of values on the Y axis.
+    -   `numberOfRows` - represents the number of values on the Y axis.
 Leaving the value `undefined` will set the value to the difference between the maximum and the minimum Y values of the bounding box of the dies coordinates plus one.
-    -   `columns` - represents the number of values on the X axis.
+    -   `numberOfColumns` - represents the number of values on the X axis.
 Leaving the value `undefined` will set the value to the difference between the maximum and the minimum X values of the bounding box of the dies coordinates plus one.
     -   `colorScale` - represents the color spectrum which shows the status of the dies on the wafer.\
         The objects we use internally for the colorScale are [d3.scaleOrdinal](https://observablehq.com/@d3/d3-scaleordinal) and [d3.scaleLinear](https://observablehq.com/@d3/d3-scalelinear).
 Basically, what this does is it associates a specific string (or in our case a value) with a specific color.
 The values which are not specified in the array, will be calculated as a interpolation from the provided colors for the linear scale or will be assigned to one of the specified color values from the provided colors for the ordinal scale.
         In the following example the colorScale object is defined as `WaferMapColorScale(['red', 'blue', 'green'], [1, 2, 8]);` and uses an internal linear scale\